tatitati/HTTP_AKKA_project/README.md

 - [ ] Design Register/login of a user :fire:
 - [ ] Design Register/login of a third :fire:
 - [ ] Start Application layer
+- [ ] Investigate how to handle user-session

 ### with sbt
 - [ ] How to tag tests? (and filter them in the CLI)
 - [ ] Create custom taks in SBT to run tests in specific app-layers